 - Bottle Warmer Burns.
 Something many parents fail to consider is how their children will be fed at daycare, or more specifically, how their child’s bottle will be warmed and burns from bottle warmers are all too common.
 Especially dangerous are the slow cooker – type of bottle warmers as they are filled with hot water to heat several bottles at once.
 Children have been known to reach for their bottles and pull on cords or the slow cooker itself, tipping the scalding water onto themselves and suffering series burns.

-If your child comes home with unexplained or repeated injuries or injuries that do not make sense such as bruises in the shape of an object or broken bones such that your child that cannot walk or climb, this might indicate abuse.
+If your child comes home with unexplained or repeated injuries or injuries that do not make sense such as bruises in the shape of an object or broken bones such that your child cannot walk or climb, this might indicate abuse.
 If you have any suspicions that your child is being abused at daycare, do not hesitate to contact law enforcement as soon as possible.

 Your children are your most valuable possession and, as such, it is our inherent duty to love and protect them.
 When we hand our children and their safety to daycare professionals, we should not have to worry if they are to be picked up from daycare or the hospital.
 Fortunately, intentional injuries at daycare centers are very uncommon.
 If your child has been injured at daycare, call the Lewis Law Firm.
 We will ensure that you and your child’s rights are protected.